DaGooseYT/EncodeGUI/README.md

 # Licensing
 EncodeGUI's source code is released under the AGPL v3.0 license.
 See `LICENSE` for more details.

 **The setup file for EncodeGUI is closed source and is NOT a part of this repository or the AGPL license.
-Read the privacy and terms at EncodeGUI.com linked above for more details.**
+Read the privacy and terms for more details:** https://encodegui.com/privacy-terms